leinardi/gkraken/README.md

 rm -rf ~/.config/gkraken
 ```

+## 💚 How to help the project

+---
+### Discord server
+If you want to help testing or developing it would be easier to get in touch using the Discord server of the project: https://discord.gg/Q33n3UC
+Just write a message on the general channel saying how you want to help (test, dev, etc) and quoting @leinardi.
+If you don't use discor but still want to help just open a new issue here.

+### Can I support this project some other way?

+Something simple that everyone can do is to star it on both [GitLab](https://gitlab.com/leinardi/gkraken) and [GitHub](https://github.com/leinardi/gkraken).
+Feedback is always welcome: if you found a bug or would like to suggest a feature,
+feel free to open an issue on the [issue tracker](https://gitlab.com/leinardi/gkraken/issues).

 ## ℹ️ Acknowledgements

+---
 Thanks to:

  - Jonas Malaco for the [`liquidctl`](https://github.com/jonasmalacofilho/liquidctl) CLI library
  - @codifryed for adding support of many new Kraken devices!

 ## License

+---
 ```
 This file is part of gkraken.